Feyerabend/vm/parse/README.md

 *Combinator parsers*[^combpar] are a way to parse e.g. programming languages.
 It could be argued that traditional recursive decent parsers are close to combinator parsers.
-Though there are some differences, such as the latter have very close relationships with mathematics, and functional languages.
+But there are some differences, such as the latter have very tight relationship with mathematics, and with functional languages.
+Traditional parsers rather have a more imperative and closeer relationship to the machine.

-First we take a look at a simple parser that includes familiar parsing of expressions with an infix order of the operators.
+First we take a look at simple combinator parsers that includes familiar parsing of expressions with an infix order of the operators.

 [^combpar]: More on combinator parsers: https://gdevanla.github.io/posts/write-a-parser-combinator-in-python.html,